dials/kb/README.md

 ## DIALS knowledgebase

-This repository contains a collection of markdown documents that is automatically published to [https://dials.github.io/kb](https://dials.github.io/kb) after every commit.
+This repository contains collections of markdown documents that are automatically published to [https://dials.github.io/kb](https://dials.github.io/kb) after every commit.

 Files stored in the `collections` directories are added to the respective indexes: